So you want to import a Land Rover Defender

 Process for Actual Importing of Land Rover Defender

-While I thought this first stage (finding eligible USA Export eligible Defenders) would he the hardest, it ended up being fairly straight forward.
+While I thought this first stage (finding eligible USA Export eligible Defenders) would be the hardest, it was fairly straightforward.

 The next stage proved to be the most difficult–and where little mistakes can come back to hurt you.
-Some owners where better at communicating than others, and some more honest than others.
-Getting inspections are always recommended, keeping in mind that a 25+ year old car is going to have issues.
-Try to find out as much as you can about a vehicle first-hand, as an owner/seller that hides major issues can prove to cost you way more than you can imagine, and even prevent your investment from being certified for export.
+Some owners were better at communicating than others and some were more honest than others.
+Getting inspections is always recommended, keeping in mind that a 25+-year-old car is going to have issues.
+Try to find out as much as you can about a vehicle first-hand, as an owner/seller that hides major issues can prove to cost you way more than you can imagine and even prevent your investment from being certified for export.

-Arranging transport of 3 Defenders from 3 different locations proved difficult to coordinate.
-I wanted to get the all on the same Bill of Lading meaning I had a 48 hour window to get them all to the port in Southhampton, UK.
+Arranging the transport of 3 Defenders from 3 different locations across the UK proved difficult to coordinate.
+I wanted to get them all on the same Bill of Lading meaning I had a 48-hour window to get them all to the port in Southhampton, UK.
 Getting them past port inspection was just the beginning.
 The next stages would be: arranging UK shipping, insurance, customs payments, paperwork, transport tracking, filings, US customs paperwork, power of attorney documents, more paperwork, more insurance, customs clearance, shipping brokerage, delivery, and final inspection.

 Side story: I was going in for dental surgery when the Green 110 was turned away at the port.
 As the gas mask was being put on, my driver saved the day for me, earning life-long loyalty.
-If you ever need good UK transport drop me a line and I’ll make an introduction.
+If you ever need good UK transport to drop me a line and I’ll introduce you.

-After delivering them to the port, they were all loaded on a Ro-Ro (Roll-On Roll-Off) car shipping boat called, Horizon Highway.
-I will admit I I compulsively tracked the boat via an online shipping line tracking app, that pings the GPS coordinates all the way from port to port.
+After delivering them to the port, they were all loaded on a Ro-Ro (Roll-On Roll-Off) car shipping boat called Horizon Highway.
+I will admit I compulsively tracked the boat via an online shipping line tracking app, that pings the GPS coordinates all the way from port to port.

 it would take 10 days for her to cross the ocean and a few more days for the cars to clear customs.
 Having completed all the steps properly, 3 new Land Rover Defenders now called America home.